navhealth/infosec/source/sections/07-systems_access_policy.md

      * New accounts will be created with a temporary secure password that meets all requirements from [§7.12](#7.12-password-management), which must be changed on the initial login.
      * All password exchanges must occur over an authenticated channel.
      * For production systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP group.
      * For non-production systems, access grants are accomplished by leveraging the access control mechanisms built into those systems.
-Account management for non-production systems may be delegated to a CareJourney employee at the discretion of the Security Officer or Privacy Officer .
+Account management for non-production systems shall be delegated to a CareJourney employee at the discretion of the Security Officer or Privacy Officer .
 2. Access is not granted until receipt, review, and approval by the CareJourney Security Officer or Privacy Officer.
 3. The request for access is retained for future reference.
 4. All access to CareJourney systems and services is reviewed and updated on a bi-annual basis to ensure proper authorizations are in place commensurate with job functions.
 The process for conducting reviews is outlined below: